abusumon/nekotab-core/divisions/README.txt

-Support for divisions/leagues has been removed in Tabbycat 2.4.
+﻿Support for divisions/leagues has been removed in NekoTab 2.4.